ParkWardRR/Hypervisor-DSM-Upgrade-Arc-Loader-Vmware_proxmox/Proxmox_arc_DSM.md

 qemu-img convert -f vmdk -O qcow2 arc-dyn.vmdk arc-dyn.qcow2
 ```

 3. **Attach the converted .qcow2 file as a hard disk**: In Proxmox's web GUI, attach the converted .qcow2 file as an existing hard disk to the new VM.
 It should appear as a SATA drive.
+At SATA(0:0) if possible.

 4. **Start VM**: Start your new DSM 7 VM.